 Which Milgauss Should You Choose?

-They may look similar at first, but the Milgauss Blue and Black behave very differently once lighting, contrast, and real-world wear come into play.
-Use the points below to pick the Milgauss that fits your daily wear.
+They look similar at first, but blue and black behave differently once lighting, contrast, and real wear come into play.
+Use the points below to pick the Milgauss that fits your daily life.

 Choose the Blue Dial If: